Zathey92/FSI-TensorFlow-/README.md

     y = tf.nn.softmax(tf.matmul(x, W) + b)

 First, we multiply x by W with the expression tf.matmul(x, W).
-This is flipped from when we multiplied them in our equation, where we had

-, as a small trick to deal with x being a 2D tensor with multiple inputs.
+This is flipped from when we multiplied them in our equation, where we had, as a small trick to deal with x being a 2D tensor with multiple inputs.
 We then add b, and finally apply tf.nn.softmax.

 That's it.
 It only took us one line to define our model, after a couple short lines of setup.
 That isn't because TensorFlow is designed to make a softmax regression particularly easy: it's just a very flexible way to describe many kinds of numerical computations, from machine learning models to physics simulations.
 And once defined, our model can be run on different devices: your computer's CPU, GPUs, and even phones!
-Training
+<b>Training<b>

 In order to train our model, we need to define what it means for the model to be good.
 Well, actually, in machine learning we typically define what it means for a model to be bad.
 We call this the cost, or the loss, and it represents how far off our model is from our desired outcome.
 We try to minimize that error, and the smaller the error margin, the better our model is.